Salva / Salva Drift

 "Counterpunch": Sinclair Sabre, Brigandine, Buckler, Plate Helm, Silver Greaves.

 When you've picked a weapons shop, you'll get the Tournament Pass.
 You can now exit the town (Celine will be mad, but who cares about her?) and save.
 DO SO NOW.
 You can level up if you wish.
-However, while levels help, the battle you'll fight is mostly luck.
+However, while levels help, most of the battles are about luck, because the enemies hit so hard.
 Also, you can initiate a Private Action here involving an old woman in west Lacour.
 Go shopping for her and she'll give you a Star Ruby and Rainbow Diamond.
 When you're ready to fight, go to the inn at the top right and talk to the innkeeper.

-Go back to the weapon shop that sponsored Claude and you'll get a set of all the items you fought with, as well as 6500 FOL.
-Spend some of your new money on the now-open weapons shops.
+Before you leave town, if you beat the Ogre, go talk to the guy who sponsored you (whoever you chose) to get your prize items and money.
+Also, head to west Lacour and go up the stairs to Gamgee's house.
+If you managed to beat the Ogre, talk to Gamgee to get the Sharp Edge, a sword which can be customized to get what's basically known as the best weapon for most of the game, the Eternal Sphere.
+You are now free to leave town.
+However, spend some of your new money on the now-open weapons shops.
 Buy Silver Greaves, Plate Helms, and Bucklers from Counterpunch, Long Edge (if you can) and Twin-Edge (if you have Ashton) from Knockout, and a Knight's Shield from Straight (if you chose any of these and won, you'll already have one of almost everything sold there, so you only need to get the other shops' wares).
-The stuff's expensive, so use Identify All! and get the Twin-Edge (for Ashton) and Bucklers first, followed by the helms, greaves, and Long Edge (if you don't have it).
+The stuff's expensive, so use Identify All! and get the Twin-Edge (for Ashton) and Bucklers first, followed by the helms, greaves, and Long Edge.

 If you already have Ashton, skip to the next section.
 If not, you'll probably want to get Opera at this point.
 Continue reading to find out more.